nodejs/node-addon-api/doc/threadsafe.md

   callback on the heap for every call to `[Non]BlockingCall()`.
 - In acting in this "middle-man" fashion, the API will call the underlying "make call" N-API method on this packaged item.
-If the API has determined the threadsafe function is no longer accessible (eg. all threads have Released yet there are still items on the queue), **the callback passed to [Non]BlockingCall will not execute**.
+If the API has determined the thread-safe function is no longer accessible (eg. all threads have released yet there are still items on the queue), **the callback passed to [Non]BlockingCall will not execute**.
 This means it is impossible to perform clean-up for calls that never execute their `CallJs` callback. **This may lead to memory leaks** if you are dynamically allocating memory.
-- The `CallJs` does not receive the threadsafe function's context as a parameter.
-In order for the callback to access the context, it must have a reference to either (1) the context directly, or (2) the threadsafe function to call `GetContext()`.
+- The `CallJs` does not receive the thread-safe function's context as a parameter.
+In order for the callback to access the context, it must have a reference to either (1) the context directly, or (2) the thread-safe function to call `GetContext()`.
 Furthermore, the `GetContext()` method is not _type-safe_, as the method returns an object that can be "any-casted", instead of having a static type.